 - The community is invited to the Living Center on Friday, December 13, 2:30-3:30 for a holiday open house featuring trees donated by Soroptimist.

 - The foundation for Sage Living is being poured in four sections.
 Section 1 and 2 have been completed, and the forms for section 3 are being installed.
 Once the pours are done, and the cement has cured, the crew will start backfilling the hole around the foundation, using specialty foam blocks in addition to dirt.

-- We are grateful for the generosity of Orsetto, who donated proceeds from their two-for-one dinners to the St. John’s Hospital Foundation in support of Sage Living.
+- We are grateful for the generosity of Orsetto, who donated proceeds from their two-for-one dinners to the St. John’s Health Foundation in support of Sage Living.

 - At the Living Center, ten staff members were trained and certified in the principles of the Eden Alternative.
 Kate Wienman, MA, CCC-SL-P, and Beth Furlong RN, BSN, were both certified as Alzheimer’s Disease and Dementia Care Trainers by the National Council of Certified Dementia Practitioners.

 - Our remarkable staff recently received the results of our annual licensing survey — the surveyors found zero clinical deficiencies after an exhaustive two-day visit to assess compliance against hundreds of regulatory standards for long term care.
 And, this month we were notified that we were again named a Best Nursing Home by US News & World Report.
 We look forward to moving our exceptional programs into our new state-of-the-art home and offering important new services for our community once construction is complete.

 - At the Sage Living construction site, the basement has been dug, utility lines have been moved, and footings have been put in place.
 The next big step is the pouring of concrete for the walls, which will begin before the end of the month.